 In the tale – first published in Charles Dicken’s magazine All the Year Round in 1869 – Jennings, an English clergyman, is haunted by a small spectral monkey that is invisible to everyone else.

-The reverend’s subsequent descent into terror and despair is narrated to us by his physician, Dr Hesselius.
+The reverend’s subsequent descent into terror and despair are recorded in the papers of German physician, Dr Hesselius.

 Hesselius is of the opinion that his patient’s downfall is self-inflicted.
 He gives two reasons for this diagnosis.
 They are